A theory of minimal K-types for flat G-bundles: Preliminaries and main results

-\begin{rmk} In \cite{FrGr}, Frenkel and Gross suggest the condition of Proposition~\ref{FGslope} as a definition of the slope of a flat $G$-bundle.
-The corollary shows that this approach is independent of the choices.
+\begin{rmk} In \cite[Section 5]{FrGr}, Frenkel and Gross suggest the condition of Proposition~\ref{FGslope} as a definition of the slope of a flat $G$-bundle.
+The corollary shows that this approach is independent of the choices and hence provides an alternate description of the slope.
 (This can also be shown directly using results from Section $9$ of \cite{BaVa1}.)

 We remark that there are advantages to the approach to the slope taken in this paper.
 For example, there is no need to pass to a ramified cover in order to put $[\n]$ into the appropriate form; indeed, there is an explicit algorithm appearing in the proof of Theorem~\ref{MP} that allows one to find a trivialization of $\sG$ with respect to which $(\sG, \n)$ contains a fundamental stratum.
 Moreover, one is able to predict which rational numbers occur as the slope of a flat $G$-bundle, since these must be optimal numbers for $\hG$.
 Finally, a fundamental stratum provides additional structural information about a formal flat $G$-bundle beyond the slope.
 This is explored further in~\cite{BrSa5}.